vassilz/angular-project/README.md

 The application makes use of several Material icons, see `https://fonts.google.com/icons`

+## Localization

+This application has been localized in Bulgarian, and English.

+By default it runs with Bulgarian localization, when you start it with `ng serve`.

+In order to run it with English localization, or to be able to change the language dynamically at runtime, you first need to build the application with `npm build --localize`.

+This will generate localized bundles in the dist/bookstore subdirectory.
+You then need to deploy and run those bundles in a web server, such as Apache.

+You may also want to configure redirects in the web server, to the index.html by default, to enable Angular routing to work properly.
+See the sample config for Apache in `src/deployment/apache.config`

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.